ahoydave/scrapbook/PROGRESS.md

 - Create text posts with optional media attachments
 - Upload images (JPEG, PNG, GIF, WebP up to 10MB)
 - Upload videos (MP4, WebM, MOV up to 50MB)
+- Edit their own posts with inline editing interface
+- Delete their own posts with confirmation and complete cleanup
 - View real-time timeline with posts from all users
+- See edit history with "edited" timestamps
 - See upload progress and file previews
+- **Comment on posts** from any user, including their own posts
+- **View real-time comments** with live updates as others comment
+- **Delete their own comments** with confirmation dialog
 - Navigate between authenticated pages
 - Sign out properly